About The Office of The Auditor General

 The Auditor General appointed Laura J. Hirst as Deputy Auditor General in August 2014.
 Ms. Hirst also serves as the Director of Audit Operations and acts as the Auditor General’s principal aide in carrying out the management responsibilities and audit activities of the OAG.

 The OAG is organizationally divided into five areas of responsibility:

 The Bureau of Audit Operations is responsible for conducting post financial and performance audits of the State of Michigan’s executive, legislative, and judicial branches of government, including its universities and community colleges.
 The Bureau also has a specialized data extraction and analysis team, performs specific reviews in response to legislative requests, and participates in joint National State Auditors Association audits with other states’ audit agencies.

 The Office of Professional Practice is responsible for performing quality assurance reviews of audit reports and working papers, editing audit reports, and conducting accounting and auditing research.

 The Office of Information Technology is responsible for managing the OAG network, information systems, and data security and providing software assistance and computer support and training to all OAG staff.

-As of September 30, 2021, the Office of the Auditor General had 154 employees, comprised of audit, IT, administration, and support service professionals.
+As of September 30, 2022, the Office of the Auditor General had 157 employees including audit, IT, administration, and support service professionals.